emahuni/em-async-events/README.md

 - most options can be mixed to get the desired behaviour
 - callback arguments: `payload` and listener `options` (used to add the listener)
+- `$localListeners` are listeners in the current scope (listeners in Vue Component).
+This is meant for Vue and you can see these in devtools (computed).

 #### onEvent() and onceEvent()